T-Pau/Anykey/README.md

 Pressed directions and buttons are displayed inverted.

-Buttons 2 and 3 bring an analog potentiometer to a low value by connecting its pin to +5V.
+On Commodore machines and MEGA65, buttons 2 and 3 bring an analog potentiometer to a low value by connecting its pin to +5V.
 This is not supported on Plus/4.

 ## Special Keys